ebanux/qrco-docs/docs/faqs.md

 #### Can I track the performance of my Mobile-optimized Pages and QR codes?

-Yes, QRLynk offers detailed analytics that show the number of scans, devices used, and other essential metrics for your Mobile-optimized Pages and QR codes.
+Yes, QRLynk offers detailed analytics that shows the number of scans, devices used, and other essential metrics for your Mobile-optimized Pages and QR codes.
 This data helps you measure the effectiveness of your marketing campaigns and make informed decisions.

 ### Registration and plans